 Arriving in Bujumbura’s undescriptive small airport, you could be mistaken for thinking you have arrived in a district town, not a country’s capital.
 “Bienvenue!” says Alain, my driver for the day.
 There is a sense of optimism in his voice, even with political turmoil hanging in the air.

-Burundi is small landlocked country in East Africa, and often in the shadow of its headline grabbing neighbour, Rwanda.
+Burundi is a small landlocked country in East Africa, and often in the shadow of its headline-grabbing neighbour, Rwanda.
 Burundi’s 9m people are densely populated, with around 315 people per square kilometre.
-It is the third highest density in Africa, after Mauritius and Rwanda.
+It is the third-highest density in Africa, after Mauritius and Rwanda.
 However, 90% of Burundi’s population remains rural.

 Importing and exporting goods can be challenging, being landlocked, with transport and handling costs often making up more than 50% of the retail price.
 Such costs contribute to the poor intra-East African Community (EAC) trade.
 Also, the electricity supply in the country is unreliable.
 According to the African Development Bank, only 2% of Burundians have access to electricity, far behind the average of 16% in the rest of sub-Saharan Africa.